Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Hydrodynamical implementation

 \subsection{Boundary conditions}

-We assume that outside of the ejecta region on both sides, there exist a low density and low pressure material that propagates with a lower Lorentz factor.
-In practice, this is achieved by setting $p_{\rm ghost}/p_{\rm inside} = \rho_{\rm ghost}/\rho_{\rm inside} = 10^{-3}$ and $\Gamma_{\rm ghost} = \Gamma_{\rm inside}/2 + 0.55$.
-Here, the subscript ``ghost'' refers to properties in the ghost cells and the subscript ``inside'' refer to quantities in the grid cell closest to the ghost cell that is inside of the simulated region.
-The expression for $\Gamma_{\rm ghost}$ assures that it is always larger than unity.
-We use this expression instead of a vacuum at rest since it significantly increases the computational speed.
-These boundary conditions are suppose to mimic a vacuum outside of the ejecta region.
+In this paper, we performed two simulations that differed only by their boundary conditions.
+The first simulation assumed that outside of the ejecta region on both sides, there existed a low density and low pressure material that propagated with a lower Lorentz factor.
+In practice, this was achieved by setting $p_{\rm ghost}/p_{\rm inside} = \rho_{\rm ghost}/\rho_{\rm inside} = 10^{-3}$ and $\Gamma_{\rm ghost} = \Gamma_{\rm inside}/2 + 0.55$.
+Here, the subscript ``ghost'' refers to properties in the ghost cells and the subscript ``inside'' refers to quantities in the grid cell closest to the ghost cell that is inside of the simulated region.
+The expression for $\Gamma_{\rm ghost}$ assured that it was always larger than unity.
+We used this expression instead of a vacuum at rest since it significantly increased the computational speed.
+These boundary conditions were supposed to mimic a vacuum outside of the ejecta region.
 This choice is motivated once the jet has escaped the surrounding high density material, originating from the parent star in the case of a collapsar progenitor or the tidally disrupted neutron star(s) in the case of a merger progenitor.

+The second simulation was motivated by numerical studies of collapsars, where it is commonly found that the jet at break out is highly variable \citep[e.g.][]{Lopez-Camara2014, Ito2015, Ito2019, Gottlieb2019, Gottlieb2020}.
+This variability would lead to multiple internal collisions occurring in the jet, with the single collision studied in this paper being one of these.
+This second simulation used a more appropriate periodic boundary condition, where the properties of the ghost cells were determined by the properties in the cells on the other side of the simulated region.
+In practice, this was achieved by assuming that $\rho R^2$, $p R^{8/3}$, and $\Gamma$ were periodic.

+As discussed in Section \ref{subsec:disc_complicated_light_curve}, we found that the two simulations gave very similar results.
+Thus, we present only the results from the first simulation in Section \ref{sec:results}.